Moon dust has earthly elements thanks to a magnetic bridge

 From our morning news briefing to a weekly Good News Newsletter, get the best of The Week delivered directly to your inbox.

 That also means that this transfer of particles has likely been happening for over 3.7 billion years, since the formation of Earth’s magnetosphere.
-“By examining planetary evolution alongside atmospheric escape across different epochs, we can gain insight into how these processes shape planetary habitability,” Shubhonkar Paramanick, the study lead author, said in the release.
+“By examining planetary evolution alongside atmospheric escape across different epochs, we can gain insight into how these processes shape planetary habitability,” said Shubhonkar Paramanick, the study’s lead author, in the release.
 The study could have “broader implications for understanding early atmospheric escape on planets like Mars, which lacks a global magnetic field today but had one similar to Earth in the past, along with a likely thicker atmosphere.”

 All the dust is not gold